stefonarch/LXQt-Wayland-files/README.md

 * `wofi` for the menu

 The first can be executed also on tty.
 In wayland-ready display managers like SDDM you should see the new session type.
+Please note that this here is experimental and work in progress, meant for testing purposes.

 ### Hyprland (tiling)